 - Handshake Grip – Thumb on the back of the hilt of the messer, point extended outward.

-- Thumb Grip – Hammer grip shifted so that you thumb is up and on the flat of the blade, opposite the nagle.
+- Thumb Grip – Hammer grip shifted so that your thumb is up and on the flat of the blade, opposite the nagel.

 - Protecting the Hand(s)